 Source: Author, based on Sellen et al. 2014, p.
 679.

-Another category of optical distance measurement sensors are time-of-flight sensors.
-The basic principle is also used by bats for navigation – they send out an ultrasonic pulse and based on the time until the signal returns can estimate the distance to an object.
+Another category of optical distance measurement sensors is that of time-of-flight sensors.
+The basic principle is also used by bats for navigation—they send out an ultrasonic pulse, and based on the time until the signal returns can estimate the distance to an object.

-The speed of light c is a natural constant that can be used for the measurement of distances when a light pulse is sent to the object, where it is reflected and then the time Δt is measured after the light pulse arrives back at a detector (Hering et al. 2018, p.
+The speed of light c is a natural constant that can be used for the measurement of distances when a light pulse is sent to an object, where it is reflected and then the time Δt is measured after the light pulse returns to a detector (Hering et al. 2018, p.
 171).
-With the refractive index n of the medium between sensor and object the distance between sensor and object d is described as (Hering et al. 2018, p.
-171):
+With the refractive index n of the medium between sensor and object, the distance between sensor and object d is described as (Hering et al. 2018, p.
+171)

 d=c∙∆t2∙n.